wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/3-conditionals-and-loops.md

-# Conditionals and Loops
 As mentioned before, Actions within a Process are executed sequentially.
-However, there are certain Actions which may alter this sequence, to achieve greater flexibility and adaptability in the execution of a Process.
+However, there are certain Actions that may alter this sequence, to achieve greater flexibility and adaptability in the execution of a Process.

 In this unit, we will examine two main categories of such Actions: Conditionals and Loops.